DanielXMoore/Civet/notes/Comparison-to-CoffeeScript.md

 Things Removed from CoffeeScript
 ---

-Most of these can be enabled by adding a [`"civet coffeeCompat"` directive prologue](#coffeescript-compatibility) to the top of your file.
+Most of these features are not available by default, but can be enabled by adding a [`"civet coffeeCompat"` directive prologue](#coffeescript-compatibility) to the top of your file.
 The goal is to provide a very high level of compatibility with existing CoffeeScript code while offering a fine grained migration path to modern
 Civet.